rezafotohi/FedAnil/README.md

 Please see <i>main.py</i> for other argument options.

-## Emulation Logs
+## simulation Logs
 #### Examining the Logs

-While running, the program saves the emulation logs inside of the <i>log/\<execution_time\></i> folder.
+While running, the program saves the simulation logs inside of the <i>log/\<execution_time\></i> folder.
 The logs are saved based on communication rounds.
 In the corresponding round folder, you may find the model accuracy evaluated by each enterprise using the global model at the end of each communication round.
 You may also find each worker's local training accuracy, the validation-accuracy-difference value of each validator, and the final stake rewarded to each enterprise in this communication round.
 Outside of the round folders, you may also find the malicious enterprises identification log.

 #### Plotting Experimental Results